 The Australian summer runs from December to February, however in areas the temperatures can still soar over 30°C (86°F).
 Conversely in other areas it can be in the mid teens (around 59°F).
 We will comprehensively cover what to where in Australia based on the capital cities and most popular regions to visit, so no matter where your journey takes you, you’ll have all of the essential travel items.

-What to pack for Australia - Key Items
+Key items to pack for Australia in summer

 Make sure you include sun protection